dustinpfister/blog_posts/_posts/js-array-length.md

 ## 9 - Conclusion

 So in javaScript array length is fairly easy to understand, but there are some things about it that can result in some confusion.
 There can be a difference between the length of an array and the actual element count for example.
-The length property is really only just a property of an object that reflects the highest element index of the array, not it could just be nothing but empty elements.
+The length property is really only just a property of an object that reflects the highest element index of the array, and the array could be nothing but empty elements.
+There are also many little tricks about array length when it comes to setting the value of the length property of an array as a way to delete unwanted elements at the end of an array, and atypical ways of creating arrays fro plain old objects that juts have a length property.

+In nay case I hope you enjoyed this post on array length in javaScript, I am sure that I have still managed to not cover everything when it comes to array length in javaScript alone, let alone the subject in general.
+If you have anything of relevant interest to add be sure to bring it up in the comments if you feel compelled to do so.
+Thank you for reading.